 How to leverage: continuous customer care and sincere interest in customer’s success increase loyalty to your brand and help in hard times when you can’t buy support.

 For security to become a company-wide initiative, C-suite buy-in is critical.
-Once the executives are on-board, they should fit the security as a priority into the company culture, create dedicated roles (e.g., Chief Information security Officer), and organize staff training.
+Once the executives are on board, they should fit security as a priority into the company culture, create dedicated roles (e.g., Chief Information security Officer), and organize staff training.

-How to leverage: a company university can also prepare specialists for the industry, not only for the founding company — this way your company name becomes synonymous to a thought leader and trend-setter.
+How to leverage: a company university can also prepare specialists for the industry, not only for the founding company — this way your company name becomes synonymous with a thought leader and trend-setter.

 The way a company responds to a breach is more impactful on its reputation than the fact of the breach itself.
 Communication with all interested parties (customers, investors, regulators, general public) is vital to infuse confidence and relieve anxiety.